PaulKGrimes/Cryomech-Compressor/README.md

 # Cryomech-Compressor
-Python module for communicating with a Cryomech Helium Compressor over Modbus
+Python module for communicating with a Cryomech Helium Compressor over Modbus.
+This Python module is currently called `wsma_cryostat_compressor` due to the history of this repo as a project for the wSMA Receiver upgrade at the Submillimeter Array.

 Requires PyModbus <= 2.5.3 at this time.